DataJediAcademy/retail_analytics_sellers_reward_system/README.md

 ## Brief
 <strong>Zimla</strong> is an ecommerce company that offers a marketplace for sellers and buyers.
 Sellers sell their products online, while buyers(customers) make purchases and have their orders delivered to them.
 Being a marketplace, to remain profitable, <strong>Zimla</strong> requires that its sellers be top notch and consistently exceed customers expectation.
 In recent months, its  call centre has  been receiving customers complains around the delivery of their orders.

-The CEO would like a comprehensive approach to addressing this challenge hence has recommended that a Sellers' Reward System Management dashboard be created.
-He would like  to effectively manage sellers can in real time be effectively managed and monitored.
-He expects that this significantly improve customers' reviews and result in increased revenue this  year.
+**The CEO would like a comprehensive approach to addressing this challenge hence has recommended that a Sellers' Reward System Management dashboard be created.
+He would like  to effectively manage sellers  in real time.
+He expects that this would  significantly improve customers' reviews and results in increased revenue this  year.

 You are part of a data science consulting start-up that  has been  asked to do a POC to <strong>Zimla's</strong> management team.
 The outcome of this would determine if your organization would be contracted to implement  the solution for <strong>Zimla</strong>.